The Glossarist Concept Model

 notes:

-- "This includes objects, concepts, and relationships"
+- content: "Includes objects, concepts, and relationships"

 sources: